MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyManager/methods/partymanager_setmemorycallbacks.md

 ### Parameters

 **`allocateMemoryCallback`** &nbsp; [PartyAllocateMemoryCallback](../../../callbacks/partyallocatememorycallback.md)
-*optional*

-A pointer to the custom allocation callback to use, or nullptr to restore the default.
+A pointer to the custom allocation callback to use.

 **`freeMemoryCallback`** &nbsp; [PartyFreeMemoryCallback](../../../callbacks/partyfreememorycallback.md)
-*optional*

-A pointer to the custom freeing callback to use, or nullptr to restore the default.
+A pointer to the custom freeing callback to use.

 ### Return value